-Chris is a longtime contributor to the Linux Kernel and maintainer of the Btrfs filesystem.
-He is currently a software engineer on Facebook’s kernel team and the chair of the Linux Foundation Technical Advisory Board.
-Prior to joining Facebook, Chris has worked as a kernel developer at SUSE, Oracle, and Fusion-io.
-He lives with his family in Rochester, NY.Facebook
+Chris Mason is a longtime contributor to the Linux kernel and maintainer of the Btrfs filesystem.
+He is currently a software engineer on Facebook’s kernel team and the chair of The Linux Foundation’s Technical Advisory Board.
+Prior to joining Facebook, Chris worked as a kernel developer at SUSE, Oracle, and Fusion-io.
+He lives with his family in Rochester, New York.Facebook

-Dan Williams is presently a kernel developer in Intel’s Open Source Technology center.
+Dan Williams is a kernel developer in Intel’s Open Source Technology center.
 His primary role is enabling next generation storage technologies, like persistent memory.
-In his more than a decade long history of contributing to the Linux kernel he has also had the opportunity to work embedded system-on-a-chip enabling, memory management, and other core functionality.
+In his more than a decade-long history of contributing to the Linux kernel, he has also had the opportunity to work on embedded system-on-a-chip enabling, memory management, and other core functionality.

-Greg is among a distinguished group of software developers who maintain Linux at the kernel level.
-In his role as Linux Foundation Fellow, he continues his work as the maintainer for the Linux stable kernel branch and a variety of subsystems while working in a fully neutral environment.
-He also works closely with The Linux Foundation members, workgroups, Labs projects (http://www.linuxfoundation.org/labs), and staff on key initiatives to advance Linux.
+Greg Kroah-Hartman is among a distinguished group of software developers who maintain Linux at the kernel level.
+In his role as a Linux Foundation Fellow, he continues his work as the maintainer for the Linux stable kernel branch and a variety of subsystems while working in a fully neutral environment.
+He also works closely with Linux Foundation members and projects, and on key initiatives to advance Linux.

 H. Peter Anvin